DmitriyPismenniy/GitInstruction/GitInstriction.md

-# Installation instruction and common comands for Git
+# Installation instruction and common commands for Git

 ## Installation of Git & Visual Studio Code